Four parents go to war over a child’s allegation.

 The idyllic setting for the film is Victoria’s Dandenong Ranges.
 At the heart of this landscape is the first-world icon of the private swimming pool, sitting just out of reach of the soaring gums and tangled native bush of a nearby creek.
 This physical proximity serves as a metaphor for the temporality, and fragility, of Western bourgeois cultural values in a landscape that for tens of millennia had been the home of the indigenous Wurundjeri.

-Sound design and music will be key to building the dramatic tension in which the narrative lurches from friendship and cooperation to ferocious rage and destructive aggression.
-Musical references we have used in the edit to inform the rhythm of the narrative, and open up subjective spaces, include Kate Moore, Eugene Ysaye, JS Bach and Tony Dupe.
+Sound design and music are key to building the dramatic tension in which the narrative lurches from friendship and cooperation to ferocious rage and destructive aggression.

-A tense dialogue-driven psychological drama, DISCLOSURE draws our audience into the world of two empathetic protagonists, soul mates Danny and Emily, as they respond to the horror of their 4-year-old daughter’s disclosure of sexual abuse at the hands of their friends’ 9-year-old son.
+A tense psychological drama, Disclosure draws our audience into the world of two empathetic protagonists, soulmates Danny and Emily, as they respond to the horror of their 4-year-old daughter’s disclosure of sexual abuse at the hands of their friends’ 9-year-old son.
 When Danny and Emily reach out to the parents of the accused, in a bid to tackle the issue constructively, they are instead forced to counter an increasingly brutal attempt to retract their accusation.

-In a market primed for a discussion about this subject, DISCLOSURE will engage the audience with a powerful story of trauma, revenge, doubt and despair, as the ethical, emotional and professional dilemmas faced by the four main characters are exposed.
+In a market primed for a discussion about this subject, Disclosure engages the audience with a powerful story of trauma, revenge, doubt and despair, as the ethical, emotional and professional dilemmas faced by the four main characters are exposed.

-DISCLOSURE is writer/director Michael Bentham’s debut feature, and continues the line of outstanding debut films emerging from Melbourne-based directors, including Justin Kurzel (Snowtown) and David Michôd (Animal Kingdom).
-Michael’s realisation of this bold and dramatic piece cleverly couples a Kubrick-esque visual style with black comedic beats, differentiating it from the wider independent Australian scene, and ensuring it will cut a distinctive profile on the global festival circuit.
+Disclosure is writer/director Michael Bentham’s debut feature, and continues the line of outstanding debut films emerging from Melbourne-based directors, including Justin Kurzel (Snowtown) and David Michôd (Animal Kingdom).
+Michael’s realisation of this bold and dramatic piece cleverly couples a Kubrick-esque visual style with black comedic beats, differentiating it from the wider independent Australian scene.